FEAR OF FAILURE

 C. PRACTICE EXERCISES

 These practice exercises are to be implemented in the real world.
 Don’t just read the various sample answers.
-That might be the quickest way, but it won’t reduce you fear.
-You have to go through the steps and practice, practice, and more practice.
+That might be the quickest way, but it won’t reduce your fear.
+You must go through the steps and practice, practice, and more.

 Think about a Golfer.
 All the reading, talking, and measuring won’t get your ball in the hole.
 It might help, but only practice will accomplish your objective.